denten/denten.github.io/_posts/2017-04-25-foreignlang.md

 When possible the exam will be administered via a Jupyter Notebook following the format of similar exams in foreign languages: one “annotation” exercise that tests code comprehension and one “translation” exercise that tests for reasoning and basic literacy.
+Two hours are generally sufficient.
 Students can expect to exhibit “intermediate” level of proficiency, equivalent to one-year’s worth of coursework in the field (or similar experience).

 A sample test can be found [here](https://github.com/denten/python-language-exam/blob/master/english-python-exam-sample.ipynb).